hendrixlab/miRWoods/README.md

 Samtools is needed to handle sam and bam files.
 However, Bio::DB::Sam requires an earlier version.
 This version may be downloaded here: http://sourceforge.net/projects/samtools/files/samtools/0.1.18/samtools-0.1.18.tar.bz2

+when installing samtools edit the Makefile so that CFLAGS= '-g -Wall -O2 -fPIC #-m64 #-arch ppc'

 The following libraries are also needed and can be downloaded from CPAN:
 - Bio::DB::Sam
 - Statistics::R